muxamilian/ID3Writer/README.md

 ID3Writer
 =========

-A JavaScript library for writing mp3 ID3 Tags.
+A JavaScript library for creating mp3s with ID3 Tags.
 The ID3 Tags are in version 2.3.

 Usage
 -----